 Some parents want to make sure, whatever happens to their relationship, that their children are brought up in a secure environment with no financial worries.
 This means not only the fixed cost household bills, but also holidays, trips, birthdays, Christmas and treats are all financially planned for.
 Maintenance payments should be thought about like any type of income.
 What is the risk of that income stopping?
 If that would mean a material change in circumstances, then this risk needs to be covered.

-For more information on our family income benefit speak to your usual Royal London contact or visit our CPD hub where we have a module about understanding the value of family income benefit.
+For more information on our family income benefit speak to your usual Royal London contact.

 This blog first appeared in FTAdviser